Join us for a visit to the Children’s Eternal Rainforest in Costa Rica!

-Families and friends can choose their own dates and specify which activities they want included in their own custom Eco-Adventure.
-Our trips to Costa Rica include tropical conservation and wildlife photography, but can focus on your special interests whether birding, orchids, sustainability, etc.
+Families and friends can choose their own dates and specify which activities they want to be included in their own custom Eco-Adventure.
+Our trips to Costa Rica include tropical conservation and wildlife photography but can focus on your special interests whether birding, orchids, sustainability, etc.

 All trip prices have a built-in contribution that directly benefits Friends of the Rainforest’s conservation and programming efforts.
 This adventure trip allows you to stay part of the time deep in the forest at one of the biological field stations (San Gerardo or Pocosol) in the Children’s Eternal Rainforest.
 There is remarkable hiking on forest trails and the possibility of a little rain.
 Don’t worry about the rain–it’s a rainforest!

 You may customize your field trip to suit the interests or needs of your group.
 The length of your trip is up to you.
 We partner with Natural Solutions- Costa Rica, an experienced eco-tour company, to give you an individualized trip with expert guides.
 Night hikes, solos, and journal-keeping all enrich the experience.
 Endemic species and photo ops abound.
 Tree planting and trail maintenance service projects add to the experience!
 We want our visitors to learn about this forest with their heads, but also to feel this forest with their hearts.

 Our trips draw on the expertise of local scientists and naturalists in the field.
 Look at the preplanned trip offering ideas that we could include or enlarge for you.

 The prices shown are only estimates.
 Prices can vary depending on the itinerary developed for your group and the type of activities your group wants to partake in.